-It’s easy to focus on things you don’t have … or to be critical of the things that you do have.
-But by changing your thinking, you can actually become content with your home.
+It’s easy to be critical or focus on what you don’t have.
+But by changing your attitude, becoming content with your home is possible.

 Not everyone lives in the home of their dreams.